zeljkoobrenovic/grounded-architecture/_posts/2022-07-07-six-simple-rules.md

 <br>
 ## Questions to Consider
+Use the following questions to reflect on how cooperation, integrators, and organizational design work in your environment.

 * *How can the concept of Smart Simplicity apply to your current role or position within your organization?*
 * *Do you feel the structures, processes, and systems directly and predictably affect performance in your organization?*